 Baby Doe Tabor was a divorced woman who got involved with a married man named Horace Tabor in Colorado.
-Tabor, who was a very rich politician, soon divorced his wife to mary Baby Doe, causing a major scandal.
+Tabor, a wealthy politician, soon divorced his wife to mary Baby Doe, causing a major scandal.
 She went from rags to riches overnight and lived a lavish lifestyle until she lost it all and died penniless.

 Living flamboyantly, they spent their millions lavishly, but try as she might, Baby Doe would never be accepted in Denver society.
-They had two children, Lillie and Silver Dollar, who would benefit in their early years from Horace’s vast wealth.
+They had two children, Lillie and Silver Dollar, who would benefit from Horace’s vast wealth in their early years.

 Many people who disliked Baby Doe predicted that she would divorce Tabor if he ever lost his fortune.
 However, Baby Doe was loyal and devoted to her husband until the end.
-In April 1899 Horace died.
+In April 1899, Horace died.
 Baby Doe, just 38 years old, would never again live a lavish lifestyle.
-She ended up returning to Leadville, taking up residence in the one-room, 12 by 16-foot structure that originally served as a tool shed at the Matchless Mine, that had made the Tabor fortune.
+She ended up returning to Leadville, taking up residence in the one-room, 12 by 16-foot structure that initially served as a tool shed at the Matchless Mine that had made the Tabor fortune.
 She died there, penniless, and was found on March 7, 1935.
 She was 81 years old.